-Normally, many people use notes to make quick, important information they afraid to forget before they need it.
+Normally, many people use notes to make quick, important information they are afraid to forget before they need it.
 While virtual note applications are usually good enough to insert new notes, they are very bad at keeping notes on the one hand and are quite bad at organizing and facilitating user life.
 After viewing the note programs that we will review in this list, anyone who uses the notes, even rarely, will find that these programs are definitely a better option.

 Pros of the Keep App: